|Values are valid only on day of printing.|

 A patient who is in negative nitrogen balance is catabolizing muscle protein to meet the metabolic requirements of the protein catabolism and, therefore, urine and fecal nitrogen may be increased due to stress, physical trauma, surgery, infections, burns, and 11-oxysteroid or thyroxine use.
 Testosterone and growth hormone have anabolic effects on protein synthesis and may decrease urine and fecal nitrogen.

 In the course of chronic progressive pancreatitis, as the pancreas is destroyed, serum amylase and lipase may revert to normal.
 However, excessive fecal nitrogen levels persist and are used as an indicator of pancreatic atrophy.

 > or =16 years: 4-20 g/24 hours

-Twenty-four hour urinary nitrogen excretion levels within the normal range are indicative of adequate nutrition.
+Urinary nitrogen excretion levels within the normal range are indicative of adequate nutrition.
 Slightly abnormal excretion rates may be a result of moderate stress or complications such as infection or trauma.
 Significantly abnormal excretion rates may be associated with severe stress due to multiple trauma, head injury, sepsis, or extensive burns.
 The goal with therapy for a depleted person is a positive nitrogen balance of 4 to 6 g nitrogen/24 hours.